xddcore/SleepPanda/README.md

 **Unit Test DEMO**

-What you will see: Make a sound, the DO pin level of the sound sensor will jump from high level to low level (falling edge interrupt), trigger a sound event, and the screen will print `Rpi_SoundSensor Class DEBUG: SoundSensor_SoundEvent_Handle() was triggered .`.
+What you will see: Make a sound, the DO pin level of the sound sensor will jump from low level to high level (rising edge interrupt), trigger a sound event, and the screen will print `Rpi_SoundSensor Class DEBUG: SoundSensor_SoundEvent_Handle() was triggered .`.

 ```
 #include "SoundSensor.h"